 Chile’s open economy and strong democratic institutions make it one of the most stable countries for doing business in the region.
 The U.S.-Chile FTA also provides a framework that makes Chile an ever better place to do business.

-In the seven years since the U.S.-Chile FTA went into effect, U.S. exports to Chile increased by 300 percent, growing from $2.7 billion in 2003 to $10.9 billion in 2010.
-Principal U.S. exports to Chile in 2010 were machinery, mineral fuel, oil, vehicles, electrical machinery, and plastic.
-U.S. exports of services to Chile have also grown substantially, reaching over $2 billion in 2009.
+Principal U.S. exports to Chile in 2013 were mineral fuel and oil, machinery, vehicles, electrical machinery, and aircraft and parts.
+U.S. exports of services to Chile have also grown substantially, reaching over $3.2 billion in 2012.